Olivia5k/talk-hard/README.md

 a month ago, I tried to make sure to stop starting stuff and start finishing them.

-And this segues beautifully into...
+And this segues beautifully back into...

 ## Conclusion

 ...dedication.
-After kind of completing my experiment, I found new ways to improve myself as a developer and as a person.
+After kind of completing my initial contribution experiment, I found new ways to improve myself as a developer and as a person.
+I will strive to continuously do so, and I hope that I have inspired you in some way to do something like it.
+Be inspired to do something, create a routine to do it, and be dedicated enough to keep doing it.
+And most importantly, remember to develop because it's so much fun!

+I conclude this talk with a quote from my favorite TV dad:
+"Success is 1% inspiration, 98% perspiration, and 2% attention to detail."
+- Phil Dunphy, Modern Family

+Any questions?
+Because of the nature of this talk, I would like to hold an Open Space about this topic later on this evening.

+Thank you.